Banyc/Raft/README.md

 ## Known Issues

 -   Follower unexpectedly adding duplicated entries.
--   The election timeout timer never fire when all peers are candidates.
+-   The election timeout timer never fire when all peers are candidates and the network latency is great.
+    -   suppose to happen since the lagged reply of the requestVote always refresh the timer.